SQL LIKE Operator

 We can use the LIKE

-operator with multiple string patterns to select rows by using with the OR operator.
+operator with multiple string patterns using the OR operator.
 For example,

 SELECT *